 Raise good men.
 Raise strong women.
 Please.
 The world needs them, now more than ever.”

-Billy’s wise words of parental and relationship wisdom have been shared over 115,000 times in the first week—but he admits, this wasn’t always easy for him to do.
+Billy’s wise words of parental and relationship wisdom have been shared nearly 115,000 times—but he admits, this wasn’t always easy for him to do.

 “Divorce is hard and I think we all do and say some things that really aren’t our best selves.
 But we always put the kids first, and honestly, I think that focus helped us repair our relationship into one of mutual respect over time, and our kids win as a result.”